Get stories and expert advice on all things related to college and parenting.

 The summer before a student first leaves for college is typically a time when parents try to initiate a lot of discussion about how to stay healthy and safe while away at school.
 Part of this is an attempt to alleviate some anxiety for us parents, and it’s also the desire to help our kids start off this new phase on the right foot.

-For me quite honestly, many of the “last summer at home” talks with my kids were prompted by personal experiences from my freshman year of college, when I was a typical (i.e., sometimes foolish) 18-year-old experiencing true freedom for the first time, and not always making the wisest choices when it came to my health and wellbeing.
+For me quite honestly, many of my send-off talks with my kids were prompted by personal experiences from my own first year of college, when I was a typical (i.e., sometimes foolish) 18-year-old experiencing true freedom for the first time, and not always making the wisest choices when it came to my health and wellbeing.

-My fervent wish was that my own kids would not make the same mistakes that I did — or at least not to the same extent.
+My fervent wish was that my kids wouldn't make the same mistakes — or at least not to the same extent.

-For decades before COVID-19, colleges have been improving strategies for keeping students physically and mentally healthy at school.
-Student health services have expanded, state-of-the-art recreation centers are now standard, and before they even start classes most students are required to undergo educational trainings on topics such as substance abuse, sexual health and consent, eating disorders and common mental health challenges.
+For decades, even before the COVID-19 pandemic, colleges have been improving strategies for keeping students physically and mentally healthy at school.
+Student health services have expanded, state-of-the-art recreation centers are now standard, and new student orientation often includes training on topics such as substance abuse, sexual health and consent, eating disorders, and common mental health challenges.

 In addition, a large-scale research study published in the Journal of Preventive Medicine found that chronic sleep deprivation is associated with lower college GPA and that students who experienced sleep deprivation from their freshman to senior years had a lower chance of graduation than students who were not sleep deprived.

 Campus dining halls have come a long way in a generation when it comes to providing nutritious options, yet two factors still heavily contribute to a decline in students’ nutrition — fast food and alcohol.